Jhin Build Guide by Vicious Skittle

 As ever, flat pen vs crit is a hot topic for Jhin players, and now the dust has settled they now have a place.

 What does this mean for building Jhin?
 It means as a first item it gives some insane damage early and with how cheap it is it should nearly always be built as a first item if you're looking to snowball.
-Great buildpath and finished item.
-Problem is, compared to IE first it very quickly will get outscaled damage wise.
-However with the meta right now, GB first is great as its downsides rarely come into play because you want to end pre 3 items most of the time anyway.
+However that flat out isn't the case anymore with the introduction to Stormrazor.
+It does have a great buildpath and as a finished item it's still strong but it's just not good anymore.

 With the removal of lethality runes and no way for Jhin to get lethality aside from buying it we're left with only Youmuu's Ghostblade as a viable lethality item on Jhin.
-It is the best single item power spike for him as usual, and is great if you're looking to snowball as hard as possible.
-Duskblade is just not good, and I would argue it never was.
+It isn't even the best single item power spike for him anymore with the introduction to Stormrazor making lethality even more dead on Jhin.
+Duskblade is just worse than Youmuu's for Jhin and I would argue it never was.
 Edge of night seems decent on paper but other defence items do more and other offence items do more.
 Hell I would argue just buy a GA even though it offers a lot less offence stats as it'll do the Edge's job better most of the time.
-However Bard is still a great candidate to buy it into.

 Here is a link to the Patreon.Again I'll link to it and again I'll emphasise it's 500% optional.
 If you like my stuff and want to help me out, then I would appreciate any amount of money.